ashierj/superdemo/doc/api/graphql/reference/index.md

 ### `Query.workspaces`

 Find workspaces across the entire instance.
 This field is only available to instance admins, it will return an empty result for all non-admins.

-WARNING:
-**Introduced** in 16.0.
-This feature is an Experiment.
-It can be changed or removed at any time.

 Returns [`WorkspaceConnection`](#workspaceconnection).